-Audience-favorite Mario Venzago will lead the Baltimore Symphony Orchestra (BSO) and Argentinian-born cellist Sol Gabetta in Elgar's Cello Concerto on Thursday, November 29, 2012 at 8 p.m. at The Music Center at Strathmore and Friday, November 30, 2012 and Saturday, December 1, 2012 at 8pm at the Joseph Meyerhoff Symphony Hall.
+Audience-favorite Mario Venzago will lead the Baltimore Symphony Orchestra (BSO) and Argentinian-born cellist Sol Gabetta in Elgar's Cello Concerto tonight, November 29, 2012 at 8 p.m. at The Music Center at Strathmore and Friday, November 30, 2012 and Saturday, December 1, 2012 at 8pm at the Joseph Meyerhoff Symphony Hall.
 Maestro Venzago and Ms. Gabetta's recording of Elgar's Cello Concerto (released on the RCA label in 2010) earned praise from music critics.
 Also on the program are Liszt's lively Mephisto Waltz No. 1 and Franck's Symphony in D Minor.

 Elgar's Cello Concerto is one of the most significant works in the cello repertoire.
 Elgar completed his cello concerto in 1919, just after the first World War, following a four year period in which he withdrew from composing almost entirely.
 The ravages of the War depressed him and it is in this stirring work that he bids a touching adieu to England's lost era of simplicity and peace.
 Award-winning Argentinean cellist Sol Gabetta makes her BSO debut with this monumental work.